Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/Generator (Proposal).md

 1. User selects components in `*.cproject.yml` under `components:` and runs `csolution` tool with `convert` command.
     - `csolution` tool generates `*.cbuild.yml` file that provides project context and a list of user-selected components.
-    - When a component requires generation (related `*.generator.yml` file is missing), user is notified to run the generator.
+    - When a component requires generation (related `*.genlayer.yml` file is missing), user is notified to run the generator.
       This is also reflected in a `message: - error:` that is part of `*.cbuild.yml`.

 2. Run the Generator (for component configuration, i.e. pin selection)
      - Generator reads `*.cbuild.yml` file
      - Generator may provide
          - Interactive mode with user interactions
          - Script mode where a settings are provided in an input file
-     - Generator/User generates a `*.generator.yml` file; syntax is similar to a clayer.yml file.
+     - Generator/User generates a `*.genlayer.yml` file; syntax is similar to a clayer.yml file.
 This file informs the `csolution` tool about:
          - (a) the fact that a component is configured and has generated code,
          - (b) additional components that are the result of some user configuration.

 3. User runs `csolution` tool with convert command again.
 There might be consistency check between the `*.genlayer.yml` and user input files.
 If no new component that requires generation is selected (all components are also included in `*.genlayer.yml`) the convert command completes, otherwise a user notification might be displayed.

 >**NOTE:** This is a basic workflow that still requires an iteration for IDE integration.

-**Example Content of \*.generator.yml (in this case STM32CubeMX.generator.yml)**
+### Example Content of \*.genlayer.yml (in this case STM32CubeMX.genlayer.yml)

 ```yml
 generator: